thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

-Below is the entire CA generation code for [**_Shroomania_**](https://demo.thi.ng/shroomania/)_,_ largely based on what we’ve created in the previous article, but with some important additions:
+Below is the entire CA generation code for [**_Shroomania_**](https://demo.thi.ng/shroomania/)_,_ largely based on what we've created in the previous article, but with some important additions:

 ```ts
 import { IRandom } from "@thi.ng/random";